scalazone/monix/topics/monix-task-foundations/basicconcurrency.md

-One of the main appeals of Monix `Task` is rich support for asynchronous operations.
+One of the main appeals of Monix `Task` is its rich support for asynchronous operations.

 Let's start with quick definitions.